Pbein/ChompChew2.0/docs/REBUILD_SUMMARY.md

 - Connect user preferences to the backend and ensure data persistence.
 - Integrate the dietary profile with the existing search and recipe display functionalities.
 - Add comprehensive tests for the new feature.

+### **Phase 2: Search Foundation** ✅ **COMPLETE**
+- ✅ Simple search bar integrated on the homepage
+- ✅ Search state management with Zustand
+- ✅ Basic search results display implemented
+- ✅ Initial integration tests passing

+### **Phase 3: Dietary Needs & User Preferences** 🎯 **UP NEXT**
+- **Objective**: Build a dedicated page for users to set their dietary profiles and preferences, enabling personalized discovery and search.
+- **Key Features**:
+  - User interface for selecting diets, avoided/embraced ingredients, macro targets
+  - Backend persistence of preferences
+  - Automatic filtering of discovery feed and search results

+### **Next Steps**
+- Begin Phase 3: Dietary Needs & User Preferences
+- Design and build the UI for the dietary needs page
+- Connect user preferences to Supabase and update Zustand store
+- Integrate preferences with search and homepage discovery feed
+- Add tests for the new feature

 ---